Pyramids of Giza History | Construction, Timeline & More

 • 1954: Archeologists find two boat pits next to the Great Pyramid.

-• 1985: Giza Solar boat museum constructed to house Khufu’s ship
+• 1985: Giza Solar Boat Museum was constructed to house Khufu’s ship

 • 2021: Revamp of the Pyramid complex to make the site more accessible